Skip to main content

 Does The Wolseley handle dietary restrictions?

-• The menu is broad enough that most dietary needs can be accommodated, and the kitchen's scale and organisation support this well.
+• The menu is broad enough that most dietary needs can be accommodated, the kitchen's scale and organisation support this well.
 Confirm specifics when booking rather than assuming on arrival, particularly for allergen-critical requirements.
 The seafood-forward menu and extensive dessert section mean pescatarian and vegetarian diners have substantial options without relying on substitutions.

 Is the tasting menu worth it at The Wolseley?